Disarmament and Sustainable Development

 The proliferation of various types of weapons has tremendous impacts on many spheres of human life and nature, relating to multiple SDGs, including those relating to peace, justice and strong institutions (SDG 16), reduced inequalities (SDG 10), economic growth (SDG 8), health (SDG 3), gender equality (SDG 5), and safe cities and communities (SDG 11).

-In Resolution 75/43, the General Assembly showcases the linkage between disarmament and development supported in the 2030 Agenda for Sustainable Development and made explicit in the Secretary-General’s Agenda for Disarmament launched in 2018.
+In an annual resolution, the General Assembly showcases the linkage between disarmament and development supported in the 2030 Agenda for Sustainable Development and made explicit in the Secretary-General’s Agenda for Disarmament, launched in 2018.

-The Agenda points out four key areas along which disarmament helps achieve sustainable peace and development.
+The Agenda for Disarmament points out four key areas in which disarmament helps achieve sustainable peace and development.
 These are:

-Reduce and mitigate the impact of conventional weapons
+• Reducing and mitigating the impact of conventional weapons

 Through Indicator 16.4.2, UNODA, together with UNODC as co-custodian, collects data on the “proportion of seized, found or surrendered arms, whose illicit origin or context has been traced or established by a competent authority in line with international instruments”.